Gomel: Jewish community

 After the annexation of Gomel by the Russian Empire and the creation of the Pale of Settlement, Gomel gradually became a centre of resettlement for the Jewish population of Russia.
 According to the 1897 census, 55% of the population of Gomel were Jews.
 In 1903, there was a violent pogrom against the Jewish population of the city.
 From that moment on, a gradual decrease of the number of Jews in the city began.
-40,880 Jews lived in Gomel in 1939, when they comprised 29.4 percent of the total population.
+40,880 Jews lived in Gomel in 1939, when they comprised 29.4% of the total population.
 Most Jews had left the city in anticipation of German occupation, but still between 3,000 and 4,000 Gomel Jews fell victim to the Holocaust.
 The end of the 1980s and beginning of the 1990s saw mass emigration of Jews from Gomel, but at the same time restoration of Jewish institutions in the city by the remaining Jewish inhabitants.

 Geography

 Gomel is situated in the southeastern part of the country, on the right bank of the river Sozh, 302 km south-east of Minsk, 534 km east of Brest, 171 km south of Mogilev, 237 km west of Bryansk and 111 km north of Chernihiv.

 The terrain on which the city as a whole is built, is flat.
-On the right bank of the river, it is a gradually decreasing plain water-glacial and fluvial terrace of the Sozh river.
+On the right bank of the river, is a gradually decreasing plain water-glacial and fluvial terrace of the Sozh river.
 The left bank is a low-lying alluvial plain.
-The highest elevation of 144 meters above sea level is found at the northern outskirts of Gomel, the lowest elevation of 115 m at the water boundary Sozh river.
-Novobelitskiy district, which is located on the left bank of the river (i.e., towards the south), has elevations averaging of 10–15 meters lower than the northern and central parts of the city.
+The highest elevation of 144 meters above sea level is found on the northern outskirts of Gomel, the lowest elevation of 115 m at the water boundary of the Sozh.
+Novobelitskiy district, which is located on the left bank of the river (i.e., towards the south), has elevations averaging 10–15 meters lower than the northern and central parts of the city.
 On the left bank of the Sozh many kilometers of beaches can be found.

+Despite the city's relatively flat topography, it does have some significant oscillations.
+For example, the bluffs along the right bank of the Sozh stand out among such natural features with a slope of over 70% in places, and the gypsum stacks of the Gomel Chemical Plant among the manmade ones.
+The highest mound has a prominence of roughly 82 m.